EarlyByrdTeam/megatron-site/index.md

 The t-SNE visualization in Figure 3a reveals that each dataset forms a distinct cluster in the CNN embedding space, highlighting clear modality-specific differences.
 The EIT-Novel-Data cluster is positioned relatively close to most of the datasets,  suggesting that it shares feature-level similarity across multiple modalities.
 Hoever, it's more clearly separated from the Advanced-MRI-Breast-Lesion and chest X-ray datasets.
 This pattern partially aligns with the Wasserstein analysis since EIT is close to mammography in both views, but despite intensity-based similarity to X-ray, the embedding places EIT farther from the X-ray datasets, indicating that relying on grayscale similarity alone is insufficient when determining similarity in representational structures.

-We hypothesize that training a meta-model using datasets that are proximally-close to the target dataset in the embedding space will yield the best model performance since meta-learning involves learning to learn from limited data, and proximally-related tasks share similar representational structures, thus providing more relevant prior knowledge for rapid adaptation to the target domain.
+We hypothesize that training a meta-model using datasets that are proximally-close to the target dataset in the embedding space will yield the best model performance since meta-learning involves learning to learn from limited data, and proximally-related tasks share similar representational structures, thus providing a better model initialization for rapid adaptation to the target domain.

 ### <a id="data_pipeline"></a>Data Processing Pipeline